Last updated on December 28th, 2023

 8. Posterior tibial artery pulse

-The posterior tibial pulse anatomically located inner side of the ankles below the medial malleolus.
+The posterior tibial pulse is anatomically located inner side of the ankles below the medial malleolus.

-You can palpated tibial artery by gently pressing against the underlying bone with the middle and index fingers.
+You can palpate the tibial artery by gently pressing against the underlying bone with the middle and index fingers.

 Why is posterior tibial pulse measured?